tlwilliams895/curriculum-docs/src/guide/content.md

 #### Atom

-In Atom, navigat to *Atom > Snippets...* and add the following code to the bottom of the file.
+In Atom, navigate to *Atom > Snippets...* and add the following code to the bottom of the file.

 ```
 '.text.md':